How much time and energy have you spent trying to not give in to a food craving?

 That said, I can pretty much guarantee that every single one of those 46 million results is filled with bad advice, because it’s pretty hard to outrun a craving.
 More than likely, you will eat close to 46 million different things, and then end up eating the food you were craving in the first place.

-The thing is, I'm a firm believer that your body knows what's best and will tell you what it needs.
-One simply has to filter out the noise of diet culture and tune in.
-That's the basic idea Intuitive Eating was built on.
+The thing is, your body truly knows what's best and will tell you what it needs.
+As you learn to filter out the noise of diet culture and tune in to what your body is telling you, you’ll feel more confident responding to those cues.
+That's the basic premise of intuitive eating.

-There's plenty of good science to back up the idea that tuning into your body will guide you to overall, more nutritious choices.
-One of the most fascinating and profound was a study done in the 1930s by a pediatrician named Clara Davis.
-She took 15 orphans, most of which were suffering from the deleterious effects of, well, being an orphan in the 1930s.
-She provided them with an endless array of 34 foods and allowed the toddlers to decide what and how much they ate without outside guidance.
-She found the children instinctively chose the foods that were best for their individual needs, for example, eating more protein during times of growth and, perhaps most interesting, a child who drank cod liver oil until he cured himself of rickets.
+If the idea of trusting your body feels scary, there's actually lots of good evidence that shows it will guide you to overall healthy choices with food.
+Of course, that does not mean you will crave only green smoothies and salads.
+Research shows intuitive eaters eat a wider variety of foods, and more nutrient-dense foods.
+One of my favorite studies support this idea is one that was done in the 1930s by a pediatrician named Clara Davis.
+She took 15 orphans, most of which were suffering from the deleterious effects of…well, being an orphan in the 1930s.
+She provided them with unlimited quantities of 34 foods and allowed the toddlers to decide what and how much they ate without outside guidance.
+She found the children instinctively chose the foods that were best for their individual needs, for example, eating more protein during times of growth and, most interesting, a child who drank cod liver oil until he cured himself of rickets.

-But even these negative cravings aren't inherently bad.
-Your body is needing ice cream in that moment for a very real reason.
+Wherever your craving is coming from, denying yourself isn’t the answer.
 Your craving is trying to tell you something, that you need nourishment, either in the form of food, or emotional nourishment.
-Depriving yourself of that craving is just as harmful as immediately turning to food, because both, in essence are ignoring the real problem.
-Food cravings don't need to be denied, they need to be investigated.
+Food cravings don't need to be denied, they need to be investigated, then honored.